image-js/image-js-docs/docs/Tutorials/Find ROI average in Stack.md

 This tutorial demonstrates how to use ImageJS to decode a TIFF stack of images and analyze frame-by-frame changes, particularly focusing on regions of interest (ROIs) in pulsar images.
 The process involves:
 Using the fs library we read and decode the TIFF stack.
-Then,utilizing the maxImage() function to get the image with the maximum pixel values across the stack.
+Then,utilizing the `maxImage()` function to get the image with the maximum pixel values across the stack.
 We identify regions of interest from the maximum value image using a threshold mask and obtaining their coordinates.
-Finally we compute the average pixel value for each ROI across all images in the stack, storing the results in a map, and using this data to analyze changes in intensity over time.
+Finally we compute the average pixel value for each ROI across all images in the stack, storing the results in a map.
+We can use this data to analyze changes in intensity over time.

 ```ts
 const buffer = fs.readFileSync('/path/to/file.tiff');